nissejokke/serverless/README.md

 2. Request is proxied to useragent-service
 3. useragent-service uses one of more pods depending on load

-## Tech stack
+## Technologies

 - Docker
 - Kubernetes
+   - Deployments, services, pods
+   - Horizontal auto scalers
+   - Network policies
+   - Persistent volumes
 - Deno
-- Hard coded Dgital Ocean k8s hosting only for now
+- Hard coded Dgital Ocean hosting only for now
+- Mysql
+- Jwt's for authentication

 ## Limit functions from accessing resources